mokurin000/vndb_chinese_translation/tags/readme.md

 Sex with Invertebrates	|	Sex with Invertebrates	|
 Sex With Monsters	|	Sex With Monsters	|
 Sex with Others	|	Sex with Others	|
-Sex with Protagonist Only	|	Sex with Protagonist Only	|
+Sex with Protagonist Only	|	Sex with 主角 Only	|
 Sex with Sleepers	|	Sex with Sleepers	|
 Shapeshifting	|	Shapeshifting	|
 Sharks	|	Sharks	|